Ultrasound Therapy for Arthritis

 Physiotherapists adjust the frequency and intensity of ultrasound to target specific areas affected by arthritis, aiming to improve joint mobility and overall function without invasive procedures.

 Therapeutic ultrasound is used for treatment purposes, applying sound waves to stimulate tissues and facilitate healing.
-Diagnostic ultrasound, in contrast, is used for imaging to visualize internal structures such as organs, blood vessels, and soft tissues.
+In contrast, Diagnostic ultrasound is used for imaging to visualise internal structures such as organs, blood vessels, and soft tissues.
+For example, a physiotherapist may use diagnostic ultrasound to assess joint damage or fluid accumulation in rheumatoid arthritis, while therapeutic ultrasound is applied later to improve healing and reduce pain.

 Diagnostic ultrasound helps healthcare providers assess conditions like arthritis by providing real-time images, guiding treatment decisions based on visual information rather than therapeutic application.